-- (6) For crime and disorder matters (including crime and disorder CCfAs) the Council or Executive (as appropriate) and any of the other responsible authorities or co-operating bodies to whom the report or recommendations have been sent must respond in writing and within 28 days from the date of the report or recommendations, or if this is not reasonably possible, as soon as reasonably possible thereafter.
+- (5) The Executive, or Council (if appropriate), shall consider the report of the relevant Scrutiny Committee and respond to their next available meeting, or within a maximum of two months of receiving it. - (6) For crime and disorder matters (including crime and disorder CCfAs) the Council or Executive (as appropriate) and any of the other responsible authorities or co-operating bodies to whom the report or recommendations have been sent must respond in writing and within 28 days from the date of the report or recommendations, or if this is not reasonably possible, as soon as reasonably possible thereafter.
 The Scrutiny Committee must provide the Councillor who made the referral of the crime and disorder matter in accordance with paragraph 4.5.8(5) of these Rules a copy of any report or recommendations made to the Council or Executive (as appropriate) after consideration of that referral by the Scrutiny Committee.
-If the Scrutiny Committee has published its report then the Executive will publish its response. - (72) Scrutiny Committees will in any event have access to the Executive's List of Key Decisions and timetable for decisions.
+If the Scrutiny Committee has published its report then the Executive will publish its response.

+(7) Scrutiny Committees will in any event have access to the Executive's List of Key Decisions and timetable for decisions.
 Even where an item is not the subject of detailed proposals from a Scrutiny Committee following a consideration of possible policy/service developments, the relevant Scrutiny Committee will at least be able to respond in the course of the Executive's consultation process in relation to any key decision.